s2t2/react-robots/README.md

 npm run test-components --silent # runs only client-side react component tests. requires the server to be running - use `npm run start-test`
 ````

+> NOTE: the .babelrc file denotes presets for use during tests, while the webpack config files each denote presets for use during bundle compilation.

 ### Deploying

 Deploy master branch to production.